Saivarun2185/LAParkingCitations05/README.md

 What hour of the day has the most parking violations?

 - Aawaj Joshi:
-What was the average fine amount for black colored vehicles that received parking citations in LA?
+What is the average fine amount for black colored vehicles that received a parking citation in LA between 2010 - 2018 (present)?

 ## Big Data Solutions: